microsoft/hands-on-lab-redis/docs/workshop.md

 ---

-# Lab 5 : AAD + RBAC
+# Lab 5 : Integration with Microsoft Entra ID

-In this Lab you will focus on securing connections to Azure Cache for Redis by replacing secrets (e.g. connection strings) with [AAD-integration and RBAC][redis-aad-auth].
+In this Lab you will focus on securing connections to Azure Cache for Redis by replacing secrets (e.g. connection strings) with [ Azure Active Directory integration and RBAC][redis-aad-auth].
+Notice that the new name for Azure Active Directory is Microsoft Entra ID.

 ![Using AAD to connect to Azure Cache for Redis](./assets/azure-ad-token.png)

-Here are the steps for securing your application with AAD and RBAC:
+Here are the steps for securing your application with Azure Active Directory (AAD) and Role Based Access Control (RBAC):
 - You enable the AAD-integration in your Azure Cache for Redis resource.
 - You assign a role to your application's identity (e.g. System assigned identity) to allow it to access data in Redis.
-- Your application requests a token from Azure AD.
-This can be done automatically using a Redis client library (if it supports AAD-integration) otherwise you need to use an authentication library like [Microsoft Authentication Library][msal] to get the token.
+- Your application requests a token from Azure Active Directory.
+This can be done automatically using a Redis client library (if it supports AAD-integration) otherwise you need to use an authentication library like [Microsoft Authentication Library][msal] (also known as MSAL) to get a token.
 - The application then uses that token as a password to establish a connection to Azure Cache for Redis.
 - The application uses the connection to communicate with Redis.
 - Before the expiry of the AAD token, your application needs to refresh the token (e.g. via [MSAL][msal]) to avoid losing access to the Azure Cache for Redis instance.

 The goal of this lab is to update `catalog-api` to use AAD and RBAC instead of a Connection String.
-`catalog-api` is already using [Microsoft.Azure.StackExchangeRedis][microsoft-azure-stackexchangeredis] which extends the Redis client [StackExchange.Redis][stackexchange-redis] to support AAD-integration by handling AAD token fetching and refreshing.
+`catalog-api` is already using [Microsoft.Azure.StackExchangeRedis][microsoft-azure-stackexchangeredis] which extends the Redis client [StackExchange.Redis][stackexchange-redis] to support AAD-integration.

-## Enabling AAD-integration
+## Enabling Azure Active Directory integration

 <div class="task" data-title="Task">

-> Enable `AAD access authorization` on your Azure Cache for Redis resource from the `Advanced settings` menu
+> Enable `Azure Active Directory access authorization` on your Azure Cache for Redis resource from the `Advanced settings` menu

 </div>

 <div class="tip" data-title="Tips">

-> This operation may take few minutes to take effect in a real-life scenario but in this lab it should be fairly quick
+> This operation may take a few minutes to take effect in a real-life scenario but in this lab it should be fairly quick

 </div>